novacompile/compiler/README.md

 ## 🚀 Quick Start Guide

 To install a permenant binary global executable, run this [install script](install/global-executable.sh) (which [installs this executable](bin/nova)) and ignore steps 1 and 3.
+This is currently significantly limited of features, and will be rarely updated.

 Follow these three simple steps to configure NovaCompile inside your local workspace or web-shell environment.